jesselucas/executil/README.md

 Exec Util
 ===========
-`executil` is a Go (golang) convenience utility package for [os/exec](https://golang.org/pkg/os/exec/) that will output stdout and stderr to the terminal.
+`executil` is a Go (golang) package that wraps [os/exec](https://golang.org/pkg/os/exec/).
+It extends cmd.Start() to automatically output the cmd's stderr and stdout pipes to the terminal or to a supplied channel.

 ## Install
 `go get -u github.com/jesselucas/executil`

 ## Usage
-### CmdStart
+### StartAndWait
-Creates a new exec.Cmd and calls the cmd Start() function.
-This will automatically Println the stdout and stderr.
+This will automatically Println the stdout and stderr pipes to the terminal and Wait for command to finish.
 ```
-err := executil.CmdStart("echo", "test echo")
+cmd := executil.Command("echo", "test echo")
+err := cmd.StartAndWait()
 if err != nil {
   log.Fatal(err)
 }